GoogleCloudPlatform/cloud-logging-data-source-plugin/README.md

 You need to enable the resource manager API.
 Otherwise, your cloud projects will not be displayed in the dropdown menu.

-You can following the those steps to enable it:
+You can follow the steps to enable it:

 1. Navigate to the [cloud resource manager API page](https://console.cloud.google.com/apis/library/cloudresourcemanager.googleapis.com]) in GCP and select your project
 2. Press the `Enable` button

-### Generate a JWT file
+### Generate a JWT file & Assign IAM Permissions

-1. If you don't have gcp project, add new gcp project. [link](https://cloud.google.com/resource-manager/docs/creating-managing-projects#console)
+1. If you don't have gcp project, add a new gcp project. [link](https://cloud.google.com/resource-manager/docs/creating-managing-projects#console)
-2. Open the [Credentials](https://console.developers.google.com/apis/credentials) page in the Google API Console.
+2. Open the [Credentials](https://console.developers.google.com/apis/credentials) page in the Google API Console
-3. Click **Create Credentials** then click **Service account**.
+3. Click **Create Credentials** then click **Service account**
-4. On the Create service account page, enter the Service account details.
+4. On the Create service account page, enter the Service account details
 5. On the `Create service account` page, fill in the `Service account details` and then click `Create and Continue`
 6. On the `Grant this service account access to project` section, select the `Logs Viewer` role under `Logging` to the service account.
 Click `Done`
 7. In the next step, click the service account you just created.
-Under the `Keys` tabl and select `Add key` and `Create new key`
+Under the `Keys` tab and select `Add key` and `Create new key`
 8. Choose key type `JSON` and click `Create`.
 A JSON key file will be created and downloaded to your computer

+If you want to access logs in multiple cloud projects, you need to ensure the service account has permission to read logs from all of them.

 ### Grafana Configuration
 ![image info](./src/img/cloud_logging_config.png)